If you’re a Supplemental Security Income (SSI) recipient, then you may be wondering if you qualify for special car insurance rates.

 Compare Quotes: The first and most obvious solution is to compare quotes across major providers.
 Different insurance companies treat disabilities in different ways.
 Others offer breaks to certain demographics or drivers in certain categories.
 Comparing car insurance quotes is free and easy.

-Modify your Vehicle: Some individuals with disabilities will modify their vehicle to accommodate their disability.
+Modify your Vehicle: Some individuals with disabilities will modify their vehicles to accommodate their disability.
 A vehicle that accommodates your disability is safer to drive, and your insurance company might provide lower rates.

 Maintain an Excellent Driving Record: This one’s obvious.